BurntSushi/blog/content/post/unwrap.md

 with the caller of the function.
 Otherwise, the fault is with the implementation of that function.

-That's all you need to know to determine whether to treat errors as values or to treat them as panics.
+That's all one needs to know to determine whether to treat errors as values or to treat them as panics.
 Some examples:

-* Is it a bug if your program couldn't open a file at a path specified by the end user?
+* Is it a bug if the program couldn't open a file at a path specified by the end user?
 Nope.
 So treat this as an error value.
-* Is it a bug if your program couldn't build a regular expression from a static string literal?
+* Is it a bug if the program couldn't build a regular expression from a static string literal?
 Yup.
 The programmer typed that regex.
 It should be correct.
 So a panic is appropriate.